This is the Ducati 1098 maintenance schedule and service intervals — sourced from the owner’s manual, with reference to

 General Information on the Ducati 1098

-The Ducati 1098 was the Ducati superbike that came after the Ducati 999.
+The Ducati 1098 was the Ducati superbike that came after the Ducati 999 superbike.

 It took the best bits of the Ducati 999 — the handling, and the more relaxed riding position compared to the tiner earlier superbikes — and reintroduced a few classic bits of styline, like a single-sided swing-arm and dual front headlights.

-But aside from that, the 1098 (and the race-spec 1098R) were incredible bikes that won multiple World SBK championships.
+But aside from that, the 1098 (and the race-spec 1098R) were incredible bikes that won multiple World SBK championships during its tenure.